-The minimum detection sensitivity level of vomitoxin (deoxynivalenol) using this deoxynivalenol (DON) ELISA kit was 0.08 ppm.
-The standard assay range for this kit is 0.2 – 5.0 ppm.
+The minimum detection sensitivity level of DON (vomitoxin) using current deoxynivalenol ELISA kit was 0.08 ppm.
+The standard range for this assay is 0.2 – 5.0 ppm.

 - Correlation of deoxynivalenol and fumonisin concentration determined in maize by ELISA methods.
 J Immunoassay Immunochem.
 (2012) 33 (4): 414-21.
 Pleadin J., et al.